ergo-services/ergo/README.md

 ### Multinode ###

- This feature allows create two or more nodes within a single running instance.
-The only needs is specify the different set of options for creating nodes (such as: node name, empd port number, secret cookie).
+ This feature allows to create two or more nodes within a single running instance.
+The only need is to specify the different set of options for creating nodes (such as: node name, empd port number, secret cookie).
 You may also want to use this feature to create 'proxy'-node between some clusters.
  See [Examples](#examples) for more details

 ### Observer ###